glortho/react-keydown/README.md

 ## Use

-**Note**: The default build of react-keydown uses the CommonJS module system.
+The default build of react-keydown uses the CommonJS module system.
 For AMD or other support, use the [umd-specific branch](https://github.com/jedverity/react-keydown/tree/master-umd) instead.